Non-convex Mather's theory and the Conley conjecture on the cotangent bundle of the torus: The case of non-compact supported Hamiltonians

 \end{theorem}

-In particular for $H(q,p)$ strictly convex in $p$, we have that $\overline H(p)$ is also convex in $p$ and so for each $\alpha$ there exists a unique $p_\alpha$ such $\alpha \in \partial \overline H(p)$.
-Note that in this case Mather's theory is much more complete, and tells us that the measure obtained are minimal, and are the graph of a Lipschitz function over a subset of $T^n$.
+In particular for $H(q,p)$ strictly convex in $p$ and superlinear, we have that $\overline H(p)$ is also convex in $p$ (see proposition 12.4 in \cite{STH}) and superlinear, so for each $\alpha$ there exists a unique convex set $C_\alpha$ in $ ({\mathbb R}^n)^*$ such that $p \in C_\alpha$ if and only if $\alpha \in \partial_C\overline H(p)$.
+Note that where $\overline H$ is strictly convex, $C_\alpha$ is reduced to a point, and that in this case Mather's theory is much more precise, and tells us that the measure obtained are minimal, and its support is the graph of a Lipschitz function over a subset of $T^n$.

+The above theorem extends as in section 11 of \cite{STH} to the coercive time-dependent (i.e. non-autonomous) case, that is $H(t,q,p)$ with $H(t,q,p)$ $T$-periodic in $t$.
+We then again have a homogenized Hamiltonian $\overline H$.
+The continuity of H is not known in general, though H is always lower semi-continuous.
+Continuity does hold in certain special cases: e.g., for H convex or globally Lipschitz at infinity.

-\section{Appendix: Critical point theory for non-smooth functions and subdifferentials}
+\section{Appendix 1: Critical point theory for non-smooth functions and subdifferentials}

 The aim of this section is to clarify the notions of differential that occur crucially in the previous sections.
-Indeed, restricting the set of rotation numbers of invariant measures to the values corresponding to regular points is not an option, since even in the convex case, the function $\overline H$ has generally dense subsets of non-differentiable values.
+Indeed, restricting the set of rotation vectors of invariant measures to the values corresponding to regular points is not an option, since even in the convex case, the function $\overline H$ has generally dense subsets of non-differentiable values.
 We shall deal with two situations.
 The first one corresponds to Lipschitz functions: these occur as homogenization of $C^1$ (or Lipschitz) Hamiltonians, which are the only ones we encounter in practice.
 This is the subject of the first subsection, and uses analytic tools, basically a notion of subdifferential and a suitable version of the Morse deformation lemma.
 The second one applies to any continuous function.
-It is best suited to our general line of work, and in principle allows us to use the main theorem in the case of Hamiltonians belonging to the Humilière completion, even though one should formalize the notion of invariant measure for such objects.
+It is best suited to our general line of work, and in principle allows us to use the main theorem in the case of Hamiltonians belonging to the Humili\`ere completion, even though one should formalize the notion of invariant measure for such objects.